svenhjol/Strange/docs/features/scrollkeepers.md

 ### Scrollkeeper XP increase

 If the scrollkeeper has a level lower than "master", they are eligible for an XP increase when you hand in a quest.
-If the XP increase hits the maximum for the scrollkeeper's current level, they will level up and offer you new tiers of scroll.
+If the XP increase hits the maximum for the scrollkeeper's current level, they will level up and offer you scrolls of a higher tier.

 To increase the scrollkeeper's XP, you can hand in a quest of the **same tier** as the scrollkeeper - for example, an "expert" (green seal) scroll handed to an "expert" (emerald badge) scrollkeeper.